Randy Orton: Personal life

 Orton married Samantha Speno on September 21, 2007, and they had a daughter together before separating in late 2012 and divorcing in June 2013.
 Orton married Kimberly Kessler, who was previously a member of his fan club, on November 14, 2015.
 They have a daughter together, who is Orton's second child and Kessler's fourth, and he is also the step-father of Kessler's three sons from her previous marriage.
 They reside in St. Charles, Missouri.
 In 2020 he and his wife started a clothing brand called Slthr.
 Orton enjoys playing video games in his spare time.
-Orton’s musical interest spans from rap to heavy metal and rock.
+Orton's musical interest spans from rap to heavy metal and rock.

 Orton suffers from hypermobility in both of his shoulders, which has been the cause of nearly all of his most notable injuries throughout his career, sidelining him through incidents ranging from performing one of his signature taunts during a match to innocuous things such as taking out the trash at home.

-On August 24, 2024 Orton threw out the ceremonial first pitch at a St. Louis Cardinals game.
+On August 24, 2024, Orton threw out the ceremonial first pitch at a St. Louis Cardinals game.

 Controversies and legal issues

 In March 2007, Sports Illustrated posted an article on its website as part of its continuing series investigating a steroid and growth hormone ring used by a number of professional athletes in several sports.
 The article mentioned several current and former WWE wrestlers, including Orton, who was alleged to have obtained nandrolone, oxandrolone, stanozolol, and testosterone, as well as ancillary drugs anastrozole and clomiphene citrate.
 WWE simply claimed that the allegations preceded their Talent Wellness Program, launched in February 2006.

 In August 2018, Orton was investigated by WWE for sexual harassment when it was claimed that he had exposed himself to new members of the company's writing staff during his early career, though nothing came of the investigation.

 Also in 2018, Orton's tattoo artist Catherine Alexander filed a lawsuit against Take-Two Interactive and 2K Games for their unapproved use of her copyrighted tattoos on his likeness in their WWE 2K video game series.
 She argued that the copying of the tattoos infringed on her rights as the licensed creator.
 Take-Two argued fair use; since there was a material dispute on that question the judge denied the company's motion for summary judgement while granting Alexander's motion for the same on the copying issue, leaving fair use the only issue to try.
 A trial was scheduled for September 2021, but was postponed due to the COVID-19 pandemic.
 The trial went ahead in October 2022, with the judge ruling in favor of Alexander and declaring that she was entitled to $3,750 in damages.

-In October 2019, Orton received criticism for saying "nigga" while playing a Call of Duty game on a live Twitch stream.